Felix-ai/life_insurance_prediction/README.md

 ## Kaplan-mier Survival Curve
 ![alt text](images/Kaplan-meier_Survival_Curve.png "Kaplan-meier Survival Curve")

+The first thing that you should notice is that the Kaplan-Meier estimate is a continous function.
+The line represents the probability that an individual is still alive after a given time t.
+For example, when t=40, the probability that an individual is still alive after that point is about 85%.

 ## Prediction of deaths that are likely to need fundraising
 The task was carried out in Python.